freelan-developers/freelan/packaging/rpm/README.md

 Be sure to have the FreeLAN dependencies:

-`yum install scons boost-devel libcurl-devel openssl-devel miniupnpc-devel`
+`yum install scons boost-devel libcurl-devel openssl-devel miniupnpc-devel help2man`

 ## Build